 Do you have a signature dish or a favorite dish that you enjoy cooking?

-I have several signature dishes, and today I am going to share one with you – Sardines Tartare.
+I have several signature dishes and today I am going to share one of my favorite recipes with you – Sardines Tartare.

 What advice would you give someone who wants to become a successful chef?